CocoaPods/blog.cocoapods.org/_posts/2015-03-16-CocoaPods.org-Take-Two.md

 The APIs we use are all available for anyone to build things on top of.
 This data is pretty solid, the API routes won't be changing and work is on-going to make it more accurate.
 We'll only be expanding from here.

-It's not perfect, but a website isn't an app and we can deploy daily.
+It's not perfect, but a website isn't an iOS app and we can deploy daily.
 We re-wrote the homepage to run directly from the new databases and it's simplified the development process a lot.
 So it's easy for anyone to contribute and help out.
 We'll be iterating on it for a while before stablizing, so we'd love feedback in [an issue](https://github.com/CocoaPods/cocoapods.org/issues/new) or on twitter.

 ## It took a bunch of people too